prioritizr/prioritizr/README.md

 <img src="man/figures/README-contiguity_constraints-1.png" width="400" style="display: block; margin: auto;" />

-After generating this prioritization, we can calculate irreplaceability scores for the planning units selected in the solution.
-Here we will use the replacement cost metric to calculate these scores.
-This metric tells us which planning units are important for meeting our targets as cost-effectively as possible.
-Planning units with higher scores are more irreplaceable than those with lower scores, and planning units with infinite scores are critical for meeting the targets.
-Note that we override the solver behavior so that it doesn't produce a lot of unnecessary text.
+Now let's explore which planning units selected in the prioritization are most important for meeting our targets as cost-effectively as possible.
+To achieve this, we will calculate irreplaceability scores using the replacement cost method.
+Under this method, planning units with higher scores are more irreplaceable than those with lower scores.
+Furthermore, planning units with infinite scores are critical---it is impossible to meet our targets without protecting these planning units.
+Note that we override the solver behavior in the code below to prevent lots of unnecessary text from being output.

 ``` r
 # solve the problem